Kitting and Assembly

 Inventory storage is expensive

-At ShipBob, we strive to empower merchants to manage their inventory with the right tools and guidance even across multiple stores and fulfillment centers.
+At ShipBob, we strive to empower merchants to manage their inventory with the right tools and guidance even across multiple stores and fulfilment centres.
 You can always view the real-time status of your inventory, the quantity on hand, and units sold per day.

 Kitting and assembly FAQs